 Top 10 Dierks Bentley Songs

-Few songs from a debut artist succeed in changing the sound of the radio quite like Bentley’s 'What Was I Thinkin'' did.
+Few songs from a debut artist succeed in changing the sound of the radio quite like Bentley’s “What Was I Thinkin'” did.
 It was a song you waited around for and turned up to 11 when it finally played.
-The “little white tank top” lyric created a costume for his fan base who still shout every word to this song when he plays it live.
-The No. 1 hit was also his first to go gold with over 500K singles sold, but it gets the top spot on this Top 10 Dierks Bentley Songs list for the fever it created in the summer of 2003.
+The “little white tank top” lyric created a costume for his fanbase who still shout every word to this song when the singer plays it live.
+The No. 1 hit was also his first to go Gold with over 500,000 singles sold, but it gets the top spot on this Top 10 Dierks Bentley Songs list for the fever it created in the summer of 2003.